 “She doesn’t understand me!”

-“I feel like I have no choice but biting my lips”.
+“I feel like I have no choice but to bite my lips”.

 “Whatever I say, he gets immediately defensive.”